swmcc/importer_exporter/SCRATHPAD.md

 ## THOUGHTS

 I'm pondering doing this using PORO or using Rails...
-The former is winning in my head a the minute.
+The former is winning in my head at the minute.

 When spiking something I usually commit THEN rebase afterwards.
 As this is a take home test I am going to keep them in to show my workflow.